 15 new neighborhood zones for Circulators.
 On-demand pickup and drop-off to locations within certain neighborhoods.
 Provides first-mile/last-mile service connections to transit stations and other destinations.

 - All-electric bike fleet stationed at transit hubs

 - Integrated into the CapMetro App for bike rentals and payment

-The Initial Investment includes $300 Million for anti-displacement measures, the largest investment of its kind in a transit-related election.
-A portion of this funding would go toward transit-oriented developments and affordable housing along Project Connect routes.
+The Initial Investment includes $300 Million for anti-displacement investments, the largest of its kind in a transit-related election.
+A portion of this funding will go toward transit-oriented developments and affordable housing along Project Connect routes.